peteroupc/peteroupc.github.io/randomfunc.md

 > **Notes:**
 >
 > 1. If the list of characters is fixed, the list can be created in advance at runtime or compile time, or (if every character takes up the same number of code units) a string type as provided in the programming language can be used to store the list as a string.
 > 2. **Unique random strings:** Generating character strings that are not only random, but also unique, can be done by storing a list (such as a hash table) of strings already generated and checking newly generated strings against that list.
-However, if the unique values will identify something, such as database records or user accounts, the choice of random number generator (including PRNGs) is important, and using _random_ unique values might not be best; see my [**RNG recommendation document**](https://peteroupc.github.io/random.html#Unique_Random_Identifiers).
+However, if the unique values will identify something, such as database records or user accounts, an application may care about the choice of PRNG (or other device or program that simulates a "source of random numbers"), so that using _random_ unique values might not be best; see my [**recommendation document**](https://peteroupc.github.io/random.html#Unique_Random_Identifiers).
 > 3. **Word generation:** This technique could also be used to generate "pronounceable" words, but this is less flexible than other approaches; see also "[**Markov Chains**](#Markov_Chains)".

 <a id=Pseudocode_for_Random_Sampling></a>